Robert Hrubý

-Robert Hrubý (born 27 April 1994) is a professional Czech football midfielder currently playing for Jablonec on loan from Ostrava in the Czech First League.
+Robert Hrubý (born 27 April 1994) is a Czech professional footballer who plays as a midfielder for Bohemians 1905 in the Czech First League.

 Club career

 He started his career in Slavia Prague.
 He made his league debut for Slavia Prague on 22 February 2014 in the 5–1 Gambrinus liga away loss against SK Sigma Olomouc.
 After a series of loans, he moved to Baník Ostrava, then in the second tier of Czech football, in January 2017.
 He achieved promotion into the top flight with them in June 2017.
+On 19 June 2023 Hrubý joined Bohemians 1905, signing a three-year contract.

 International career

 He was first called up to the senior national team in October 2017 for friendly matches against Iceland and Qatar.
 He made his debut on 8 October against Iceland.